 We have undertaken a signification amount of consultation and engagement which has underpinned the development of the project, alongside the team's thorough commitment to collaborative working.
 This has occurred at many different levels, from intimate sessions with the user client, to large stakeholder workshops and numerous engagements with Norwich City Council Planning Authority, Conservation Officers, Greater Norwich Development Partnership Design Review Panel, Highway and Parks and Open Spaces Committees, as part of the formal pre-application process.
 The process also included an exhibition of the proposed designs through August 2012, where members of the community were invited to comment on the proposals, and a presentation was given to the Norwich Forum for the Construction Industry.

 In terms of consultation and engagement with the UEA, there has been a structured series of intensive workshops, which have involved a large number of user group representatives in addition to the clientside project team and design team.
-This has included staff from Estates, Adapt Low Carbon Group, Teaching and Leaning, Space Management, Cleaning Services, Careers, Research and Enterprise, Inclusion, Maintenance, IT Infrastructure, Grounds Staff, Sustainability and Biodiversity and also student representation.
+This has included staff from Estates, Adapt Low Carbon Group, Teaching and Learning, Space Management, Cleaning Services, Careers, Research and Enterprise, Inclusion, Maintenance, IT Infrastructure, Grounds Staff, Sustainability and Biodiversity and also student representation.

-The workshops have looked at all aspects of the masterplan and designs across both sites, and have included specific workshops on elements such as landscape, teaching and learning spaces, catering, the enterprise spaces, the demonstration and exhibition area, servicing and inclusive design.
+The workshops looked at all aspects of the masterplan and designs across both sites, and included specific workshops on elements such as landscape, teaching and learning spaces, catering, the enterprise spaces, the demonstration and exhibition area, servicing and inclusive design.

-As part of this process of engagement, and to ensure that the building properly meets the needs of users at each design stage, the project has utilised a DQI (Design Quality Indicator) process to record user consultation and is also following BSRIA’s Soft Landings Framework.
+As part of this process of engagement, and to ensure that the building properly meets the needs of users at each design stage, the project utilised a DQI (Design Quality Indicator) process to record user consultation and is also following BSRIA’s Soft Landings Framework.

 Essentially, the early stages of the DQI process established the priorities and aspirations that the Client has for the new building and surrounding grounds, headings of “Functionality”, “Build Quality” and “Impact”, and identified what further detailed design work was required and who should contribute to its development (such as ongoing stakeholder engagement workshops).
 As part of this process, there was also an appraisal of an existing and similar university facility, the Thomas Paine Building, so that the team could better understand how a recent design performed in the eyes of the various users.